basho/basho_docs/source/languages/en/riak/ops/tuning/aws.md

 recommendations of a more general sort, which apply to Riak cluster installations.</div>

+## Security Groups ##
+The most critical setting you *must* handle is to ensure that your Riak instances are not accessible to anyone on the Internet.
+Place your Riak instances in a security group that does not permit arbitrary outside access to the Protocol Buffers or HTTP ports.
+Only permit access to the security group(s) that will be using Riak.

 ## EC2 Instances
 EC2 instances are available as predefined types which encapsulate a fixed amount of computing resources, the most important of which to Riak are Disk